 HOW TO GET THERE: Use your pass to go to any valid station in Osaka.
 I suggest going to JR Namba Station.
 The famous Dotonbori and Shinsaibashi areas are just a short walk from there.

 Just my opinion, but there is so much to see and do in Kyoto that I recommend saving it for another trip.
 You could easily spend five days in Kyoto alone.
-You can refer to our Kyoto travel guide for more information.
+You can refer to our Kyoto travel guide, Kyoto itinerary, and Kyoto food guide for more information.

 HOW TO GET THERE: Use your pass to go to Kyoto Station.